Lisp-Stat/documentation/content/en/docs/Tasks/data-frame.md

 ;; 13 Volvo 142E     21.4   4 121.0 109 4.11 2.780 18.60  1  1    4    2
 ```

+You can mask multiple rows at the same time by using a predicate
+function that accepts the same number of arguments as rows you wish to
+mask.

 ### The select system
 `select` is a domain specific language (DSL) for slicing & dicing two
 dimensional data structures, including arrays and data frames.
 With